-Employment Tribunals (which were originally known as Industrial Tribunals) are a system of courts that have authority to deal with a number of different types of claims and disputes on matters arising between an employer and his workforce.
-They can award compensation for unfair dismissal up to a statutory limit, set by the Government, and in some cases, including all discrimination claims, there is no limit on how much compensation they can award.
+Employment tribunals can award compensation for unfair dismissal up to a statutory limit, set by the government, and in some cases, including all discrimination claims, there is no limit on how much compensation they can award.

-Since July 29th 2013 a fees system has been introduced, with an unfair dismissal or discrimination claim, for example, costing a total of £1,200 to go to a hearing.
+On July 29th 2013 a fees system was introduced, with an unfair dismissal or discrimination claim, for example, costing a total of £1,200 to go to a hearing.

 The ACAS early conciliation scheme was introduced with effect from May 6th 2014.
-Potential claimants have to provide information to ACAS before presenting a claim allowing an opportunity for conciliation, and a certificate from ACAS must be obtained before presenting a claim to the ET.
+Potential claimants have to provide information to ACAS before presenting a claim allowing an opportunity for conciliation, and a certificate from ACAS must be obtained before presenting a claim to the employment tribunal.